Common Mistakes in English Speaking

 20 lines on Daily routine in English

-How to make sentences in Present Indefinite Tense
+How to make sentences in the Present Indefinite Tense